 Speaker & Host

-Editor of the 'News of the World' at 28, and subsequently 'The Mirror', Piers Morgan is now more recognisable as a judge on 'Britain's Got Talent' and presenter of programmes such as 'Piers On..' and 'When Piers Met...'
+Editor of the 'News of the World' at 28, and subsequently 'The Mirror', Piers Morgan is now more recognisable as the co-presenter of the ITV Breakfast programme Good Morning Britain from Monday to Wednesday he was also a judge on 'Britain's Got Talent' and presenter of programmes such as 'Piers On..' and 'When Piers Met...'